 This is an island-wide destination change.
 Jamaica long has been famous for the pervasive smell of ganja (marijuana) which was illegal to possess in any quantity, but that didn’t always deter tourists from seeking it out when it was sold so openly in places like Negril.

 The law has changed.
-Now Jamaicans and tourists can possess 2 ounces or less of the formerly wicked weed without fear of criminal prosecution.
+Now Jamaicans and tourists with a medical marijuana prescription can possess 2 ounces or less of the formerly wicked weed without fear of criminal prosecution.
 If found by the police, you can be ticketed for a fine costing about US$5.
 Failing to pay the fine will go on your criminal record.
 It still is illegal to smoke in public.

-For some, this is one more attraction in a country already with so many.
+For some, relaxing the ganja law is one more attraction in a country already with so many.